mmaldacker/Vortex2D/README.md

 ### Linux

 Get the LunarG Vulkan SDK, and extract somewhere.
-Vortex2D requires the `glslc` compiler which can built/installed with the SDK.
-The script `build_tools.sh` takes care of that.
-In addition, need to set some env vars so cmake can find the SDK: `source setup-env.sh`.
+Vortex2D requires the `glslangValidator` compiler which is installed with the SDK.
+Some env vars need to be set so cmake can find the SDK: `source setup-env.sh`.

 Vortex2D can then be built with cmake as so: